Cleary University: Livingston Campus

-Johnson Center

-The Lloyd & Mabel Johnson Center for Business & Community Excellence is the focus of the Livingston Campus.
-The Johnson Center is equipped to serve as the University's conference center.
-It is divided into 8 classrooms, an internet café, commercial kitchen, and a few offices.

-Chrysler Building

-The Chrysler Building was Cleary's first building on the Livingston Campus.
-It is home to a majority of classes on the Livingston campus, the on-campus recording studio, the student-run campus store, the student cafeteria "Clancy's Café," and the Arthur Secunda Art Museum, which houses the largest collection of works by American artist Arthur Secunda.

-Lyons Building

-The newly-renovated Lyons building is home to Cleary University's administrative staff, financial aid department, and president's office.

-Wellness Center

-Previously the administration building, the Wellness Center now houses Cleary's athletic offices.
-The building offers students 2 basketball courts, a weight room, locker rooms, athletic training, a student lounge, and a demonstration kitchen.

-Residence halls

-Cleary University has two residence halls.
-The first was built in 2016 and the second in 2018.
-They are named "North Hall" and "South Hall," respectively.
-North Hall primarily houses upperclassmen and South Hall primarily houses first-year students.

 Detroit campus

 Located at the Considine Little Rock Family Center at 8904 Woodward Avenue, the center is designed to prepare Detroit residents for job opportunities, providing a range of programs from one-year certificates to bachelor's degree programs.
 Programs are available online or in-center.

 Athletics

 The Cleary athletic teams are called the Cougars.
-The university is a member of the National Association of Intercollegiate Athletics (NAIA), primarily competing in the Wolverine-Hoosier Athletic Conference (WHAC) for most of its sports since the 2018–19 academic year; while its men's wrestling program competes in the Sooner Athletic Conference (SAC).
+The university is a member of the National Association of Intercollegiate Athletics (NAIA), primarily competing in the Wolverine–Hoosier Athletic Conference (WHAC) for most of its sports since the 2018–19 academic year; while its men's wrestling program competes in the Sooner Athletic Conference (SAC).
 They were also a member of the United States Collegiate Athletic Association (USCAA) from 2012–13 (when the school re-instated back its athletics program) to 2018–19.
 The Cougars previously competed as an NAIA Independent within the Association of Independent Institutions (AII) when they joined the NAIA during the 2017–18 school year.

-Cleary competes in 15 intercollegiate varsity sports: Men's sports include baseball, bowling, cross country, golf, hockey, soccer, track & field and wrestling; bowling, cross country, golf, soccer, softball and track & field; and co-ed sports include eSports.
+Cleary competes in 17 intercollegiate varsity sports: Men's sports include basketball, baseball, bowling, cross country, golf, hockey, soccer, track & field, and wrestling.
+Women's sports include basketball, bowling, cross country, golf, soccer, softball and track & field; and co-ed sports include eSports.
 Former sports included men's & women's lacrosse and co-ed competitive dance.